 For instance, people who handle animal products are at a higher risk due to their increased levels of exposure.

-Pregnant mothers, the elderly, infants, and people with compromised immunity are at a higher risk as well.
+Pregnant women, the elderly, infants, and people with compromised immunity are at a higher risk as well.

 General symptoms of foodborne disease infection and general prevention measures